mafudge/ist356/syllabus.md

 ### Assignments

 The assignments are programming / problem solving activities that you will complete outside of class.
 The assignment due dates are posted on the course schedule.
-These assignment should be considered formative assessments.
-Use them to measure your knowledge of the course material to date.
+Consider these assignments formative assessments - practice so you can get better at computational thinking, problem solving and writing code.
 It is important to reflect upon your work and take an honest assessment of your abilities as you complete each assignment.

+Each Monday we will review the homework assignment.
+Students will be asked to contribute to the discussion.

 ### Exams